Royal Lodge: History

-The grounds extend to 98 acres (40 hectares), partly under its own head gardener, but mostly the responsibility of the Crown Estates Commissioners.
-While the house has grown piecemeal since the 1840s, and remains relatively small and informal, the grounds have a unifying plan.
+The grounds extend to 98 acres (40 hectares), partly under its own head gardener, but primarily the responsibility of the Crown Estates Commissioners.
+While the house has been expanding gradually since the 1840s, it remains relatively small and informal, yet the grounds follow a cohesive plan.
 This was the result of work undertaken by the Duke and Duchess of York in the 1930s, with the assistance of Sir Eric Savill, of the Windsor Estate.

 In 1931, King George V granted Royal Lodge to the Duke and Duchess of York (later King George VI and Queen Elizabeth) as a country retreat.
 Wings were added on each flank in the 1930s.
-There are two lodges at the entrance, and groups of three cottages each side of the lodges.
-The main building has some 30 rooms, including 7 bedrooms, and a saloon (48 by 30 by 30 ft).
+There are two lodges at the entrance and groups of three cottages on each side of the lodges.
+The main building has some 30 rooms, including seven bedrooms and a saloon (48 by 30 by 30 ft).
 The original conservatory survives.
 The grounds contain the miniature cottage Y Bwthyn Bach, a gift to Princess Elizabeth as a child from the people of Wales in 1932.

-King George VI and Queen Elizabeth and their daughters Princesses Elizabeth (later Queen Elizabeth II) and Margaret were depicted in Royal Lodge in Herbert James Gunn's 1950 painting Conversation Piece at Royal Lodge, Windsor.
+On 11 December 1936, the Duke of Windsor took leave of his family at Royal Lodge following his abdication speech before leaving for overseas and exile.
+King George VI and Queen Elizabeth and their daughters Princesses Elizabeth (later Queen Elizabeth II) and Margaret were depicted in Royal Lodge in Herbert James Gunn's 1950 painting Conversation Piece at the Royal Lodge, Windsor.
 After the death of her husband George VI in 1952, the Queen Mother continued to use the house as one of her country retreats as a grace and favour residence until her death.
-The Queen Mother died at Royal Lodge in March 2002, with her daughter, Queen Elizabeth II, by her side.
+The Queen Mother died at Royal Lodge on 30 March 2002, with her daughter, Queen Elizabeth II, and niece Margaret Rhodes, by her side.
+In 2018, the wedding reception for Princess Eugenie and Jack Brooksbank was held at the Royal Lodge.